HomeAutomotiveClassic Cars12 of the Most Expensive Classic Cars in the World

 In the 1960s Shelby and Ferrari engaged in a fierce racing rivalry.
 This pitted Shelby’s hot-rod tuners against Italy’s motoring aristocracy.
 Ferrari was the F.I.A’s dominant team.
 Ferrari was the dominant F.I.A.
 GT class, but Shelby wanted it to fall off its pedestal.

 The Cobra team built the iconic cobra coupe.
 It featured a powerful Ford 289 cubic inch V8.
 It won: The Daytona Cobra Coupe was the first American car to defeat a Ferrari in European world championship racing.
-A 1965 Shelby Daytona Cobra Coupe sold for a record-setting $7.25 million.
+A 1965 Shelby Daytona Cobra Coupe sold for a record-setting $7.25 million and became one of the best classic American cars of its time.

 10. The Ravishing One: 1964 Ferrari 250 LM